acaos/python-pep505/README.md

 #### Maybe-Subscript (`?[`)

-The maybe-subscript operator `?[` prevents `TypeError` from occuring if the object for which an attribute is being accessed is `None`; instead, the expression evaluates to `None`.
+The maybe-subscript operator `?[` prevents `TypeError` from occuring if the object for which an item is being accessed is `None`; instead, the expression evaluates to `None`.

 The maybe-subscript operator works as follows: `A?[B]` is the equivalent of: